cybozu/neco-containers/teleport/README.md

 Teleport container
 ==================

-Build Docker container image for [Teleport][], which  is a modern security gateway for remotely accessing.
+Build the Docker container image for [Teleport][], which  is a modern security gateway for remotely accessing.

 Usage